theminor/node-red-contrib-cgminer/README.md

 # node-red-contrib-cgminer
 cgminer node for Node-Red

 Reads status data from a running CGMiner API instance.
-Requires the API to be enabled in CGMiner (read only shoudl be fine).
+Requires the API to be enabled in CGMiner (read only permission should be fine).